soklet/soklet/README.md

 Soklet is a library, not a framework.

-Please refer to [https://www.soklet.com](https://www.soklet.com) for detailed documentation.
+**Note: this README provides a high-level overview of Soklet.
+For details, please refer to the official documentation at [https://www.soklet.com](https://www.soklet.com).**

 ### Why?

-The Java web ecosystem is missing a server solution that is dependency-free but offers support for [Virtual Threads](https://openjdk.org/jeps/444), hooks for dependency injection, and annotation-based request handling.
+The Java web ecosystem is missing a server solution that is dependency-free but offers support for virtual threads, hooks for dependency injection, and annotation-based request handling.
 Soklet aims to fill this void.

 Soklet provides the basic plumbing to build "transactional" REST APIs that exchange small amounts of data with clients.
 It does not make technology choices on your behalf (but [an example of how to build a full-featured API is available](https://github.com/soklet/toystore-app)).
 It does not natively support [Reactive Programming](https://en.wikipedia.org/wiki/Reactive_programming) or similar methodologies.
 It _does_ give you the foundation to build your system, your way.